-All staff reward children with jewels in the jar, once the jar is filled the whole school receive a treat - negotiated with the children (corporate reward)
+- All staff reward children with jewels in the jar, once the jar is filled the whole school receive a treat negotiated with the children (corporate reward) - Staff use positive reinforcement on a daily basis with praise given at every opportunity

-- Staff use positive reinforcement on a daily basis with praise given at every opportunity - A certificate is given out (by every member of staff) at the end of the week in an Award Assembly for achievement, behaviour, outstanding effort/attitude/positive disposition to learning or an act of kindness - Peers are encouraged to award jewels to a fellow class member for outstanding acts of kindness - 'Gerald' cards are rewarded to children for being positive role models, at the end of the week the child with the most cards takes home 'Gerald' - The weekly Barnabas award goes to the child who has helped others. - Other awards are linked to performance skills, creative thinking, perseverance.
+- A certificate is given out (by every member of staff) at the end of the week in an Award Assembly for achievement, behaviour, outstanding effort/attitude/positive disposition to learning or an act of kindness - Peers are encouraged to award jewels to a fellow class member for outstanding acts of kindness - Starlets are individual reward stamps which are awarded to children for positive behaviour.
+At the end of the week the child can 'spend' or save their starlets for a reward or experience. - House points are earned as a group for positive behaviour. - Other awards are linked to.

-The school acknowledges all the efforts and achievements of children, both in and out of the school e.g. showing certificates in morning greeting, to the whole school and in Collective Worship.
+The school acknowledges all the efforts and achievements of children, both in and out of the school for example during time when the children are brought together as a class or a whole school and in Collective Worship.